 Health education intersects with the social and behavioral sciences to deliver practical research and solutions that improve the health of individuals and communities.
 Our faculty members include experts from behavioral science, communications, health education, international health, medicine, medical sociology and social psychology.
 Read more.

 Our research strengths include:

-- Health communication
+- Health disparity reduction

-New studies by Rose and Pepper examine e-cigarette availabilty, advertising effectiveness
+New studies examine e-cigarette availabilty, advertising effectiveness

 Two new studies on e-cigarettes by recent Health Behavior doctoral graduates are among the first to examine the availability of these tobacco products nationwide and how advertisements are affecting consumer perceptions.
 Read more.

 Endeavors article on e-cigarettes features HB postdoc Jessica Pepper and Professor Kurt Ribisl.

 In additon, an article on Physicians’ Attitudes and Use of E-Cigarettes as Cessation Devices, North Carolina, 2013 was published recently by doctoral student Joseph Lee.